 - Kitchen gardens are starting to produce tomatoes, peppers, and corn.
 Keep watering regularly for maximum production.

 - The grasses have reached their mature sizes for the season and are beginning to flower.

 - Coneflowers continue to bloom, as do other mid-summer bloomers like yarrow, Russian sage, and black-eyed Susans.

 What to Do This Month

 It’s a great time to focus on bigger projects in the landscape.
 Contact Spotts Garden Service for a free estimate on late-summer or fall work in your Indianapolis garden.

 - Completing hardscape projects or improving site drainage.

 - Designing and installing new gardens.

-- Pruning of shrubs and small trees, and shearing formal hedges of boxwood, yew, and burning bush.
+- Pruning of shrubs and small trees, and shearing formal hedges of boxwood and yew.